 Some families have an icon with a candle.
 Traditionally, it must always burn, as a person’s faith in God does, but in many homes, for reasons of security, the candle lights only on holidays or for a short morning.

 This is done after you have basically cleaned your home for the holiday.
-Our friends from End of tenancy cleaning London can assist you.
+Our friends from SYK Cleaning, the End of tenancy cleaning company in London can assist you.

 Mandatory for every Christian home is the icon depicting Christ.
 It must be the largest and above all others.
 The next one in the hierarchy is the icon of the Virgin, which is to the left of that of Christ.